-In colonial India, Victorian matrons tried to keep the British and the Indian separate in their kitchens, importing menus, recipes and foodstuffs, drawing strict lines between taste, flavours, dishes –and the lives of the rulers and natives.
+In colonial India, Victorian matrons tried to keep the British and the Indian separate in their kitchens and their homes, importing menus, recipes and foodstuffs, drawing strict lines between taste, flavours, dishes –and the lives of the rulers and natives.
 But coriander, mint, green chillies, ginger, onions, spice powders and lime juice crept forward stealthily, and soon, everything was, as Flora Annie Steel and Grace Gardiner instructed the cook sternly in their recipe for making cutlets –mixed intimately.

 Photo Credits: A.G.P.
 Sathyaprakash

 Please look out for this recipe in my cookbook.